Situation in Malaysia

 The United Nations High Commissioner for Refugees (UNHCR) has responsibility to register and resettle refugees, and to look after their welfare in Malaysia.

 The fact is that resettlement numbers have not been able to meet the demand, meaning that thousands of refugees have been in Malaysia for more than 10 years, some for 30 years and more.
-The resettlement situation now is the most challenging ever, meaning most refugees in Malaysia will be here for the long-term.
+The resettlement situation recently has been especially challenging.
+It is a fact that most refugees in Malaysia will be here for the long-term.

 They have no access to free government health care or schooling for their children.
 They are not allowed to work legally.
 They are regularly exposed to discrimination and arrest.
 With no legal documentation, they may be stopped and detained by officers from enforcement agencies at any time.